shivani909/shivani909/README.md

-- 🔭 I’m currently working on Challenjo
+- 🔭 I’m currently working at Innokraft
-- 🌱 I’m currently learning Firebase
+- 🌱 I’m currently learning State Management
 - 👯 I’m looking to collaborate on open source Flutter project
-- 🤔 I’m looking for guidance on GetX
+- 🤔 I’m looking for guidance on RestApi
 - 💬 Ask me about Flutter | Dart
 - 📫 How to reach me: shivanipandeycontact@gmail.com
 - 😄 Pronouns: She/her